 - In Your Name: The document must clearly show your name.

-- Recent: For utility bills, they usually need to be no older than three months from the date of your update request.
+- Recent: For utility bills, they usually need to be not older than three months from the date of your update request.

 - Clear and Legible: The document must be easy to read, with all details clearly visible.
-If you’re submitting online, make sure your scanned copies are of good quality.
+If you’re submitting online, ensure your scanned copies are of high quality.

 - Full Document: Ensure you provide the complete document, not just a part of it.